I bought a house plan. Where can I download it?

 Once you purchase a house plan on our website, we will email links for you to download the house plans.
 If you’ve purchased a plan, and haven’t received an email yet, please contact us.

 What is a build license?
-How do I activate my build license?
+How do I activate my build license(s)?

 With your house plan purchase, you are licensed to use our house plans to build (1) home.
-In order to activate this license you will need to enter the address where you are building on the Account page.
+In order to activate this license you will need to enter the address where you are building.